LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/debugging-logic-errors.rst

-This program asks the user for a temperature in degrees celsius and attempts to convert it to degrees Kelvin.
+This program asks the user for a temperature in degrees Celsius and attempts to convert it to degrees Kelvin.
-Degrees Kelvin differs from degrees celsius by 273.15.
-So if we enter 100 (in celsius) we should see a converted value of 373.15 (in Kelvin).
+Degrees Kelvin differs from degrees Celsius by 273.15.
+So if we enter 100 (in Celsius) we should see a converted value of 373.15 (in Kelvin).
 However, running the program as-is and entering 100 gives the message:

 ::